NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Ablation

 \section{Ablation}

-To find the optimal processor architecture, hints configuration, and teacher forcing probability, we compared the performance of each configuration on the metrics defined in \cref{sec:metrics}, using the synthetic dataset and \texttt{P2P-ICP} as the baseline.
+To find the optimal processor architecture, hints configuration, and teacher-forcing probability, we compared the performance of various configurations on the metrics defined in \cref{sec:metrics}, using the synthetic dataset and \texttt{P2P-ICP} as the baseline.

-\textbf{Processors. } We tested the following processors on the synthetic dataset using the CLRS Benchmark \citep{clrs}: (a) Pointer-Graph Network (PGN) \citep{pgn}, (b) Graph Attention Network (GAT) \citep{gat}, (c) Triplet-Message-Passing Neural Network (MPNN) \citep{generalistNAR}, (d) GATv2 \citep{brody2022how}, and (e) MPNN \citep{mpnn}.
+\textbf{Processors. } We tested the following processors on the synthetic dataset using the CLRS-30 Benchmark \cite{clrs}: (a) Pointer-Graph Network (PGN) \cite{pgn}, (b) Graph Attention Network (GAT) \cite{gat}, (c) Triplet-Message-Passing Neural Network (MPNN) \cite{generalistNAR}, (d) GATv2 \cite{brody2022how}, and (e) MPNN \cite{mpnn}.
 Our results in \Cref{tab:ablation_model} demonstrate that the MPNN-based models performed best, with the Triplet-MPNN mostly outperforming the MPNN.
 As expected, the Triplet-MPNN performed better at also predicting the correspondences in both cases.
 By comparing the median and IQR in \Cref{fig:ablation_model}, we concluded that the Triplet-MPNN achieved the best performance trade-off in predicting the intermediate steps, as indicated by its low median and IQR along with the very small number of outliers.

-\textbf{Teacher Forcing Probability. } Given the nature of the teacher-forcing optimisation, we are primarily interested in the model's performance at predicting the transformed pointclouds at each intermediate step.
+\textbf{Teacher-Forcing Probability. } Given the nature of the teacher-forcing optimisation, we are primarily interested in the model's performance at predicting the transformed point clouds at each intermediate step.
 To select the optimal probability threshold, $P_T$, we compared different threshold values against the model's output.
-Comparing the model's predictive performance for each, as seen in \Cref{fig:ablation_teacher}, we concluded that the optimal probability threshold is $P_T=0.1$ as it achieves the lowest median and the smallest IQR while maintaining a relatively small number of outliers.
+Comparing the model's predictive performance for each, as seen in \Cref{fig:ablation_teacher}, we concluded that the optimal probability threshold is $P_T=0.1$ as it achieves the lowest median, the second-lowest IQR, and the fewest outliers.

+\textbf{Hint Configuration. }We tested various hint configurations to determine the optimal setup for capturing the trajectory of the algorithm.
+Each configuration varies in the selection of intermediate algorithmic steps that are passed as hints to the processor.
+We evaluated our model's performance against the following hint configurations: \begin{enumerate}[itemsep=0pt] \item \texttt{P2}: Pass only the output of the second phase of the algorithm. \item \texttt{P12}: Pass the output of both phases of the algorithm. \item \texttt{P1I}: Pass the intermediate calculations of the first phase of the algorithm - i.e. the correspondence-finding iterations. \item \texttt{P1I2}: Pass the intermediate calculations of the first phase of the algorithm along with the output of the second phase. \end{enumerate}